dcostachar/cyclistic-case-study/README.md

 FROM trips;
 ```

-Now that we've created a separate table, we'll proceed with cleaning the station data by applying various functions to
+Now that I've created a separate table, I'll proceed with cleaning the station data by applying various functions to
 clean the string values.

-We'll start by removing the "Public Rack" prefix in station names to standardize the station names for consistency and
+I'll start by removing the "Public Rack" prefix in station names to standardize the station names for consistency and
 comparison.

 ```sql